telatin/nim-for-bioinformatics/docs/common-tasks/args.md

  - **cligen**, that converts your procedure's expected parameters in the program's documentation (useful for quick prototyping).
  - **docopt**, that allows you to write the documentation and will parse it to retreive the command line parameters you need (available also for Python and other programming languages, see http://docopt.org/).

- ## parseopt
+## parseopt (standard library)

-The standard library provides a very basic options parser via optparse.
-It's quite a basic library, so I'll just place an example here that can be used to play with parameters.
+The standard library provides a very basic options parser: _parseopt_.
+It's quite a basic library, so I'll just place an example here.
+I personally consider the user interface (the _command line interface_, in this case) to be a critical aspect of your programs, so I would recommend using more sophisticated libraries, but being installed by default it's worth knowing that it exists.

-Its main limitation is only supporting the `--key=value` syntax and not the `--key valueone`.
+The main limitation of _parseopt_ is that it only supports the `--key=value` syntax and not the `--key valueone`.

 ```nim
 import parseopt